 |

-you smile!"
-Rick Grafing operated his own club, Ragtime Rick's First Draught, for over 22
+to make you smile!"
+Rick Grafing operated his own club, Ragtime Rick's First Draught, for

-years in Toledo, Ohio.
-After the popular landmark closed in 2003, he resumed his career as
+more than 22 years in Toledo, Ohio.
+After the popular landmark closed in 2003, he resumed his

-a ragtime performer, playing at concert halls, private parties, Jazz Festivals, Senior Citizen
+career as a ragtime performer, playing at concert halls, private parties, Jazz Festivals, Senior

 His son John Grafing, at the time a trumpet student at the University of Toledo, and Ben